 Activities and Programs:

 - The Consolidated Motel Voucher program was an initiative of the ACHC that enabled churches to pool their emergency shelter voucher funds into one common pool.
 This enable all the churches to know who were using funds and precluded the need for the homeless to travel from church to church looking for support.
-The ACHC ran the program for five years until the Anacortes Family Center was able to consolidate it in their mission profile.

 - After conducting a survey of members and community leaders to determine the greatest service gap in Anacortes, the ACHC connected the Skagit Adult Day Care with Christ Episcopal Church to establish the first (and only) adult respite care in Anacortes—the Gentry House.
 Christ Episcopal provides the house and Skagit Adult Day Care provides the management.